calebsmth54/calebsmth54.github/projects.md

 - Setup and continued to manage Perforce repository and assisted team with use of version control.
 - Helped team members make transition from Unity development to Unreal development.
-- Took on responsibility of implementing all of the major gameplay features after Lead Programmer left project.
+- Took on responsibility of implementing all of the major gameplay features.
 - Assisted with design of the game as well as worked with designers on exposing core C++ features to Blueprint Scripting System.
 - Regularly refactor code in order to achieve readability and ease of use.